 Simon Fraser University has one of the largest and most diverse linguistics programs in Canada.
 The following are just some of the topics you can study in our courses:

-- how speech sounds are produced in our vocal tracts
+• How speech sounds are produced in our vocal tracts

-- the formal properties of sound systems and grammatical structures
+• Formal properties of sound systems and grammatical structures

-- the ways that language conveys meaning and is used in social interactions
+• Ways in which language conveys meaning and is used in social interactions

-- how languages are learned by children and adults
+• How languages are learned by children and adults

-- how diverse and unique the Indigenous languages of Canada are.
+• Indigenous languages of Canada

 Linguistics graduates may work as ESL teachers, speech language assistants, and in information technology.
 With further education, a student can become an audiologist or a speech therapist/pathologist.
 A student can also continue graduate study in linguistics to become a professional linguist and have a career in education and academia.